-In Fiscal Year 2016, the Commonwealth continued to experience a level economic growth.
-The College's Unrestricted State Appropriation increased \$1,846,462 from Fiscal Year 2015 to FY2016 due primarily to approximately \$905,000 additional Funding Formula State Appropriation and an increase in the fringe rate.
-Initial projections for Fiscal Year 2017 are flat to slightly increased revenue projections for the Commonwealth.
+In Fiscal Year 2017, the Commonwealth continued to experience a level economic growth.
+The College's Unrestricted State Appropriation increased \$1,356,057 from Fiscal Year 2017 to FY2016 due primarily to approximately \$200,000 additional Funding Formula State Appropriation and an increase in the fringe rate.
+Initial projections for Fiscal Year 2018 are flat revenue projections for the Commonwealth.
+Also, due to a decline in average high school class sizes, the enrollment for both Bristol Community College as well as other Massachusetts public colleges continued to experience a decline.